 Leadership, in and of itself, is a hard thing for many people to wrap their minds around.
 Because of this, many different suppositions intended to explain the inner working, reasons, psychology, and need, have been developed over a great many years.
 At the very least, most can agree that leadership is a “process by which a person influences others to accomplish an objective” (Foster, 2010).

 In the workplace, or any other organization, there are always things either aimed at or sought after; a goal, if you will.
 Or better said: a purpose.
 This is the objective with which the company or organization has been tasked with completing or achieving.
-These objectives usually come about as pieces of an overall bigger picture provided via the principal owner’s or creator’s vision or mission.
+These objectives usually come about like pieces of an overall bigger picture provided via the principal owner’s or creator’s vision or mission.

 There will be employees and/or workers if there is a company or organization.
 These would be the people who have voluntarily taken a position with said group or those who have allowed themselves to be a part of the organization and have agreed to work towards the collective missions or goals.
 This, by very definition, suggests that they are the followers within the organization itself.